ammarsubei/AutoSeg/README.md

 Defines various backends such as image data generation.
 Well-commented.

 ## show_results.py
 Run this script when a potential investor is coming over.
 Runs inference and shows the results.
-Works mostly the same as train_SQ.py Usage: python show_results.py WEIGHTS.h5
+Under the hood, works mostly the same as train_SQ.py Usage: python show_results.py WEIGHTS.h5